 - Dicta/Dictum - statements, remarks, or observations of a judge expressed in the opinion

 - Holding - the legal principle which can be drawn from the opinion

-- Opinion - The court's statement of it's decision in a particular cause of action, setting out the law applied to the cause and detailing the reasons for the decision.
+- Opinion - The court's statement of its decision in a particular cause of action, setting out the law applied to the case and detailing the reasons for the decision.
 This is the why of a decision.

-- Judgment - final and official determination of the resolution of a dispute and rights of the parties; commonly used interchageably with Decision
+- Judgment - final and official determination of the resolution of a dispute and rights of the parties; commonly used interchangeably with Decision

 - Federal and State Cases Search